shanedewitt/Scheduling/doc/README.txt

 - If user has no access to any schedules but has access to application (has BSDXZMENU key), opening the appointment menu causes a crash.
 - Clipboard takes the same patient multiple times over.
 - Patient search is slow with common names due to slow performance of FIND^DIC
+- If DB has a deleted PIMS appointment but the BSDX appointment is still there, the appointment will not get deleted on a cancel.

 Other Bugs:
 Put them on the trac server where you got this software.